-- 5.1 If necessary, funds shall be allocated by the Treasurer or its equivalent officer for the purpose of conducting an orientation program or workshop on the Manual. - 5.2 A director shall, before assuming as such, be required to attend a seminar on corporate governance, which shall be conducted by a duly recognized private or government institution.
+- a.
+If necessary, funds shall be allocated by the Treasurer or its equivalent officer for the purpose of conducting an orientation program or workshop on the Manual. - b.
+A director shall, before assuming as such, be required to attend a seminar on corporate governance, which shall meet the minimum number of hours required by the Commission and which shall be conducted by a duly recognized private or government institution. - c.
+On an annual basis, each director shall complete a training course relevant to his/her function as a Board or committee member of the company and compliant to the minimum number of hours required by the Commission.

-6. REPORTORIAL OR DISCLOSURE SYSTEM OF COMPANY'S CORPORATE GOVERNANCE POLICIES which could adversely affect its viability or interest of its stockholders and other stakeholders should be publicly and timely disclosed.
+6. REPORTORIAL OR DISCLOSURE SYSTEM OF COMPANY'S CORPORATE GOVERNANCE POLICIES

+The essence of corporate governance is transparency.
+The more transparent the internal workings of the Corporation are, the more difficult it will be for Management and dominant stockholders to mismanage the Corporation or misappropriate its assets.
+It is therefore essential that all material information about the Corporation which could adversely affect its viability or interest of its stockholders and other stakeholders should be publicly and timely disclosed.
 Such information should include, among others, earnings results, acquisition or disposition of assets, off balance sheet transactions, related party transactions, and direct and indirect remuneration of members of the Board and Management.
 All such information should be disclosed through the appropriate Exchange mechanism and submissions to the Commission.